class documentation

 verbosewhether to be even more verbose during this query

-...and if callback is not None, this will be called on each result _during_ the fetching process. (this can be more convenient way of dealing with many results while they come in)
+• it calling a callback function on each individual record _during_ the fetching process. ...which can be more convenient way of dealing with many results while they come in, especially when dealing with very large fetches

 Parameters